wfearn/ros-morrf-project/README.md

 ##How to get the ros-morrf-project up and running on your machine:

 Before anything, make sure that you're running Ubuntu 14.04 or a variant that runs it.
-We will discuss briefly small changes that you need to make if you're running Elementary OS, if your variant is not Elementary then you will be on your own if you run into issues.
+We will discuss small changes that you need to make if you're running Elementary OS, but if your variant is not Elementary then you will be on your own if you run into issues.

 ####1.
 Install ROS
 You can follow the tutorial here: <http://wiki.ros.org/indigo/Installation/Ubuntu>

-If what you're doing requires use of the turtlebot, its better to install Indigo.
+If what you're doing requires use of the turtlebot, it's better to install Indigo.

 If you install Jade you will not be able to run any of the turtlebot sims or anything like that.

 Elementary OS Only:

-    You will be required to do the following command: echo "export ROS_OS_OVERRIDE=elementary" >> ~/.bashrc On the part where you set up your sources.list in the ROS tutorial, you need to replace $(lsb_release-sc) with the word "trusty" in order to get it to work correctly.
+    Run the following command before you install: echo "export ROS_OS_OVERRIDE=elementary" >> ~/.bashrc

+    On the part where you set up your sources.list in the ROS tutorial, you need to replace "$(lsb_release-sc)" with the word "trusty" in order to get it to work correctly.

 ####2.
 Follow the tutorial link at the bottom of the ROS installation page.